brianbuccola/brianbuccola.github.io/_posts/2013-03-02-maintaining-an-academic-website-part-2-pushing-to-server.md

 ...and so forth.

-Since this post is already pretty long, I'll wrap up with a simple rsync script called `push-website.sh`, stored in Bob's `~/website` directory, which transfers Bob's website from his local PC to his remote server's `public_html` directory.
+Since this post is already pretty long, I'll wrap up with a simple rsync script called `push-website`, stored in Bob's `~/website` directory, which transfers Bob's website from his local PC to his remote server's `public_html` directory.
 It integrates an include file as well as a log file, both of which are stored in a (hidden) directory `~/website/.push-website`.

 ```bash
 #!/bin/bash